arthurgassner/swissenergy-frontend/docs/conclusion.md

 - We focused on an LGBM-based approach from the get-go.
 How about exploring other models?
 - We selected our features by intuition.
 How about approaching feature selection -- and model selection -- in a more methodical and scientific manner, e.g. with `SHAP` and `optuna`?
+- We built our model to solve the "Predict the load in 24h", but it seems like it isn't what the ENTSO-E model is solving.
+How about figuring out what problem they're solving to better understand their context?

 ### Industrialization